rioki/www.rioki.org/content/posts/2016-04-18-recusive-descent-parser.md

 Generally I advise people who write parsers to use parser generation tools such as [bison] and [flex].
-But with small languages it may be advisable to write your own recursive decent parser.
+But with small languages it may be advisable to write your own recursive descent parser.

-To illustrate how to write a recursive decent parser, I will show you around a parser I wrote a while ago for INI style configuration files.
+To illustrate how to write a recursive descent parser, I will show you around a parser I wrote a while ago for INI style configuration files.
 The parser in question is the parse for the [cfg] library: